Article 2A.

 (b) Time Limit. - An agency that is not a board or commission must take one of the actions listed in subsection (a) of this section within 30 days after receiving the Commission's statement of objection.
 A board or commission must take one of these actions within 30 days after receiving the Commission's statement of objection or within 10 days after the board or commission's next regularly scheduled meeting, whichever comes later.

-(c) Changes. – When an agency changes a rule in response to an objection by the Commission, the Commission must determine whether the change satisfies the Commission's objection.
+(c) Changes. - When an agency changes a rule in response to an objection by the Commission, the Commission must determine whether the change satisfies the Commission's objection.
 If it does, the Commission must approve the rule.
 If it does not, the Commission must send the agency a written statement of the Commission's continued objection and the reason for the continued objection.
 The Commission must also determine whether the change is substantial.
 In making this determination, the Commission must use the standards set forth in G.S.
-150B‑21.2(g).
+150B-21.2(g).
 If the change is substantial, the revised rule must be published and reviewed in accordance with the procedure set forth in G.S.
-150B‑21.1(a3) and (b).
+150B-21.2(g).
+If the change is substantial, the revised rule shall be published and reviewed in accordance with the procedure set forth in G.S.
+150B-21.2.

 § 150B-21.13.
 Procedure when Commission extends period for review of permanent rule.